-With visitors from all over the world flocking to U.S. national parks every year, many during an online discussion on Reddit questioned: “Are Americans visiting their backyard in the same numbers and with the same appreciation?”
+With visitors from all over the world flocking to U.S. national parks every year, many during a recent online discussion questioned: “Are Americans visiting their backyard in the same numbers and with the same appreciation?”

 Here is what we found.